idaholab/moose/modules/doc/content/help/inl/index.md

 ## HPC OnDemand

-HPC ONDemand is a convenient way to access HPC resources (files, submitting jobs, virtual sessions, etc) through a web browser on the public internet.
+HPC OnDemand is a convenient way to access HPC resources (files, submitting jobs, virtual sessions, etc) through a web browser on the public internet.
 See [inl/hpc_ondemand.md] for more information.

 ## NCRC